idesis-gmbh/BareBrowser/app/_root/README.md

   fail. `47.11a` also works on the Mac while building for Windows doesn't break but it will be transformed to `47.11.0.0`.

-- `identifier` will be used for the user data directory in `~/Library/Application Support` (Mac) and `%APPDATA%` (Windows).
+- `identifier` will be used for the user data directory in `~/Library/Application Support` (Mac), `~/.config` (Linux) and `%APPDATA%` (Windows).
 Make sure, that you use a unique identifier (which also doesn't contain characters unsuitable for filenames)!

 - `identifierRoot`, optional.
-If this value is available and it is not an empty string (trimmed) it will be used as the name for a parent directory in `~/Library/Application Support` (Mac) and `%APPDATA%` (Windows) in which the directory denoted by `identifier` is created.
+If this value is available and it is not an empty string (trimmed) it will be used as the name for a parent directory in `~/Library/Application Support` (Mac), `~/.config` (Linux) and `%APPDATA%` (Windows) in which the directory denoted by `identifier` is created.
 This name also must not contain characters unsuitable for filenames.
-Suppose the value is `ACME Corp` and `identifier` is `SuperBrowser`, then the follwing directory would be created for BareBrowsers user
+Suppose the value is `ACME Corp` and `identifier` is `SuperBrowser`, then the follwing directory would be created for BareBrowsers user data:
-  data:

   **Mac**:\
   `~/Library/Application Support/ACME Corp/SuperBrowser`

+  **Linux**:\
+  `~/.config/ACME Corp/SuperBrowser`

   **Windows**:\
   `%APPDATA%\ACME Corp\SuperBrowser`

-  Without `identifierRoot` the directories `~/Library/Application Support/SuperBrowser` and `%APPDATA%\SuperBrowser` would be created. `identifierRoot` is useful if, for example, an organization wants to keep the user data directories of all their internal applications under a single common directory.
+  Without `identifierRoot` the directories `~/Library/Application Support/SuperBrowser`,
+  `~/.config/SuperBrowser` and `%APPDATA%\SuperBrowser` would be created. `identifierRoot` is useful if, for example, an organization wants to keep the user data directories of all their internal applications under a single common directory.

 - `executableName` will be used for the name of the primary executable.
 Do not add an extension like `.exe`, on building for Windows this will be done automatically.
 Also do not use the value